OSU-BMBL/BMBL-analysis-notebooks/RNAseq tutorials/RNAseq_Downstream_Analysis.md

   )
   ```

 Note that if mouse data is being used, "KEGG_2019_Human" above becomes "KEGG_2019_Mouse".

-In this example, DEGs with adj.p-value < 0.05 and absolute log foldchange > 1 are used.
+In this example, DEGs with adj.p-value < 0.05 and absolute log foldchange > 1 are used:

 ```
 up_regulated_genes <- rownames(result[which(result$padj < 0.05 & result$log2FoldChange > 1),])
 ```
 This then allows users to create tables like the one shown below, showing up-regulated and down-regulated genes determined from the databases.

+___
 ## Enrichment Analysis using fgsea

 The fgsea package is used to perform fast gene set enrichment analysis.
 This allows users to make more permutations and get more fine-grained p-values.